 Cruise Ship Health Surveillance Program

-The Sydney Cruise Ship Health Surveillance Program works closely with the cruise ship industry and the Australian Government Department of Agriculture and Water Resources to improve health surveillance on cruise ships and respond to outbreaks of infectious disease.
+The NSW Cruise Ship Health Surveillance Program works closely with other government partners and the cruise ship industry to improve health surveillance on cruise ships and respond to outbreaks of infectious disease.

 The aims of the program are to

-- Routinely review the human health reports submitted through the Maritime Arrival Reporting System (MARS)
+- Routinely review the human health reports submitted by cruise ships approaching NSW ports

 - Encourage early communication of outbreaks of infectious disease